martin-endress/profiling-cloud-functions/README.md

 |   | system | time kernel is executing system calls (again 100/s) |
 |   |  |  |
 |I/O| blkio.sectors |  |

-## Environment

-Currently, the docker container name is hardcoded to mendress/profiling.
-Therefore, the following command must be used to build the container.

-docker build -t mendress/profiling -f executor/Dockerfile .